kirlf/CSP/FEC/Convolutional codes intro.md

 ## Introduction

 [Convolutional codes](https://en.wikipedia.org/wiki/Convolutional_code) are kind of continuous error-correcting codes.
-They can be easily described via the polynomial structure, that can be also mapped into shift-registers representation, e.g.:
+They can be easily described via the polynomial structure, that can be also mapped into the shift-registers representation, e.g.:

 ![shiftregs](https://raw.githubusercontent.com/kirlf/CSP/master/FEC/assets/shift_regs.png)